mhaugrud/msumcspy/_sources/ClassesBasics/AddingMoreAttributes.rst

 Adding More Attributes to the Class
 -----------------------------------

-Lets improve the Account class by enabling it to keep a history of all its transactions (deposits and withdrawals) since a statement was last generated for the Account.
+Lets improve the Account class by enabling it to keep a history of all its transactions (deposits and withdrawals).
 We add two new attributes: a list for the transactions and a starting balance for this statement period.
 Both of these attributes are initialized in the constructor.
 We also add the method ``statement`` to display this history.

 .. activecode:: c1k